Strong Defense for Assault Charges – Fort Worth TX – Free Consultation

 Consult a Criminal Defense Attorney Specializing in Assault

 If you have not spoken with a criminal defense attorney yet, it’s time to pick up the phone.
-Many attorneys, including the Hampton Law Firm, offer a free consultation that allows you to share details of the case.
+Many attorneys, including the Hampton Criminal Defense Attorneys, PLLC, offer a free consultation that allows you to share details of the case.

 Once your case has been reviewed you will likely receive advice on how you should approach the next steps and whether the firm is willing to take on your case.